Safety Way Guidance Escape route marking

 JALITE photoluminescent safety way guidance system components are often installed alongside traditional high located escape route lighting.
 JALITE SWGS components include guidance lines, handrails, floor, and stair marking, floor mounted escape route signs, stair nosing, door number signs, fire alarm zone plans, door operation signs and much more.
 JALITE safety way guidance systems can help you manage formal risk assessment requirements, where occupants are at risk of injury, harm or death whilst attempting to escape.
 JALITE safety way guidance systems are installed for blackout situations i.e., power loss or smoke-filled conditions.

 BS ISO 17398:2004 - Safety colours and safety signs.
 Classification performance and durability of signs.

-DIN 67 510 Part 1: 2009 - Phosphorescent pigments and products - measurement and identification by the manufacturer.
+DIN 67 510 Part 1: 2020 - Phosphorescent pigments and products - measurement and marking at the producer.

 This standard applies to the measurement and classification by the manufacturer of phosphorescent pigments and the phosphorescent products made from them, for example for marking escape routes and hazards, in buildings, underground thoroughfares, on aircraft and ships, for marking equipment, fittings, utensils, working clothing and safety clothing.
 This standard specifies a series of conditions for testing the change in luminance over time and for identifying the tested phosphorescent products.